Raymond Laflamme

-Raymond Laflamme (born 1960), OC, FRSC is a Canadian theoretical physicist and founder and until mid 2017, was the director of the Institute for Quantum Computing at the University of Waterloo.
-He is also a professor in the Department of Physics and Astronomy at the University of Waterloo and an associate faculty member at Perimeter Institute for Theoretical Physics.
-Laflamme is currently a Canada Research Chair in Quantum Information.
+Raymond Julien Joseph Laflamme, OC FRSC ([ʁɛmɔ̃ ʒyljɛ̃ ʒozɛf laflam]; July 19, 1960 – June 19, 2025) was a Canadian theoretical physicist who was the founder and, until June 2017, the director of the Institute for Quantum Computing at the University of Waterloo.
+He was also a professor in the Department of Physics and Astronomy at the University of Waterloo and an associate faculty member at Perimeter Institute for Theoretical Physics.
+Laflamme was a Canada Research Chair in Quantum Information.
 In December 2017, he was named as one of the appointees to the Order of Canada.